 The World Card has been one of these, Major Arcana 21, and in plain English this translates as the wide world, literally (WTO/global trade) and in terms of the Brexit process, project completion and the start of a whole new cycle.

 The dates though.
 The dates.
 The figure on this card from the Legacy of the Divine Tarot deck, illustrated by Ciro Marchetti, is reaching out his arms, spanning the Scorpion of Halloween and somewhere between Aquarius and the Fish of Pisces, late February-late March.
-But is it 2020 or 2021.
+But is it 2020 or a continuum into 2021?

-In other reading, I have noted many appearances of Leo the Lion for some reason I don’t understand, indicating a key development in late July 2020.
+In other readings, I have noted many appearances of Leo the Lion for some reason I don’t understand, indicating a key development in late July 2020.
 I’ll have to watch that space.

-I have given my cards so many chances these last three years to show me any of these terrible tidings, and must conclude Brexit will somehow be resolved, and Britain should leave off wearing the hair-shirt, look to the stars and horizons including Europe and beyond, and have more ambition, looking to the lessons of its history, which are all about the lessons for its future.
-It is easy to see that Brexit might not happen at all, and the Establishment, including private and hidden agencies at work, is clearly absolutely determined that it will not.
+I have given my cards so many chances these last three years to show me any of these terrible tidings, and must conclude Brexit will somehow be resolved, and Britain should look to its people, and also look up the stars and horizons including Europe and beyond, and have more ambition, looking to the lessons of its history, which are all about the lessons for its future.
+It is easy to see that Brexit might not happen at all, and the Establishment has demonstrated an absolute determination that it will not.

-I don’t know anything everyone else does not, or claim to, and can only say that rightly or wrongly, I still detect, based on divination, that the UK will come out of the EU -which is not Europe-and when it does, it is because it must, or else be shattered, and be seen to be shattered at the very heart of its constitutional integrity, and with it, national and international integrity and repute.
+I can only say that rightly or wrongly, I still detect, based on divination, that the UK will come out of the EU -which is not Europe-and when it does, it is because it must, or else be shattered, and be seen to be shattered at the very heart of its constitutional integrity, and with it, national and international integrity and repute.

 What outcome card do I get for the Conservatives in the upcoming GE?
 The Fool.
 This is a major arcana card, number 0 and 22, the beginning and end of the ouroboros serpent, favourable card, and signifies new beginnings.
 It is also the birth sign card of Gemini subject, Boris Johnson.